 Grammar and punctuation is progressively taught throughout the school when teaching reading, writing and when speaking.
 Our curriculum overviews for English outline what will be taught in each year group.
 Teachers introduce and teach all grammar and punctuation using the correct grammatical terms.
 Once taught, teachers constantly use these terms to reinforce and consolidate learning.
 Pupils are encouraged to apply and explore grammar teaching in their own speech and writing and to note where and how it is used by others.

 Initially pupils will be taught to spell words through the teaching of phonics.
 However, as the English language is not wholly phonetic, other strategies and approaches to teaching spelling are integrated into the English programme of study.

-Teachers use a purchased scheme (No Nonsense Spelling) to teach spelling rules, patterns and make important links with grammar teaching to show how words change their function in a sentence according to the addition of a prefix or suffix.
+Teachers use the online Spelling Shed to teach spelling rules, patterns and make important links with grammar teaching to show how words change their function in a sentence according to the addition of a prefix or suffix.
 Teachers also introduce pupils to a variety of aids such as dictionaries, word mats and electronic spelling devices.